Best Things to Buy at Dollar Tree (and Other Dollar Stores) for the Holidays

 Buy Your Holiday Cards at Dollar Tree

-If you’re like one household I know, your holiday greeting cards are still waiting to be purchased and sent out.
+Procrastinators unite!
+You aren’t the only ones whose holiday greeting cards are still waiting to be purchased and sent out.
 There’s a budget-friendly way to handle that, and we’re looking at you, Dollar Tree.

 “If you only need a few, shopping at the dollar store is a good way to pick them up for less,” says Julie Ramhold, consumer analyst at DealNews.com.
-“Ordinarily greeting cards can cost around $5 or even more each, and when you need to buy a few, those can add up really fast.
+“Ordinarily, greeting cards can cost around $5 or even more each, and when you need to buy a few, those can add up really fast.
 Instead of grabbing cards on your next grocery run, opt to pick them up from the dollar store for around 99 cents each.”

-Holiday Decorations Are Inexpensive at Dollar Stores
+Holiday and Home Decorations Are Inexpensive at Dollar Stores

 Perhaps you already have boxes and boxes of holiday decorations you’ve accumulated over the years.
-But if you have some gaps to fill in because you super-sized the tree this year, or if you’re just starting out, you can stock up at bargain prices at the dollar store.
+But if you have some gaps to fill in because you supersized the tree this year, or if you’re just starting out, you can stock up at bargain prices at the dollar store.

-“Some of the decorations are cheaply made and won’t last but the dollar store is the perfect place to pick up basic decorations for decking your halls during the holidays,” says budgeting expert Andrea Woroch.
+“Some of the decorations are cheaply made and won’t last, but the dollar store is the perfect place to pick up basic decorations for decking your halls during the holidays,” says budgeting expert Andrea Woroch (opens in new tab).

 Buy Holiday Crafting Supplies or Kits at Dollar Stores